The Textpattern semantic model

 To this end, let’s say we intend to create a ‘history’ section in the Black Cheese website where the legacy of Black Cheese will be shared with the world.
 We also decide to create a new page, ‘History’, specifically for this section, but we figure it’s fine using a single style for the entire site’s presentation and thus we’ll go with the ‘default’ style for simplicity and customize it as necessary.
 Thus we first create the ‘History’ page, then the history section, and finally associate the Page template and Style to the Section.

 The Pages panel will let you see the Page templates your site uses, which are essentially HTML documents.
 One template may be in use by one or more Sections.

 Inside a Page template are various Tags which give Textpattern further instructions.
 The template dictates the overall structure of the rendered HTML page.

 In addition to showing article(s) assigned to the Section, the structure may employ Form templates to show repetitive information.
 For example, a header; a footer; or the manner in which definition lists are displayed, may be defined in a Form template and reused across many Page templates.

 Section uses Stylesheet information

-In the Style administration panel you will see one stylesheet by default.
+In the Style panel you will see one stylesheet by default.
 All pages will use this unless another stylesheet is specified.
 Perhaps you want a different style for the ‘cheese’ section.
-So you create a new stylesheet with new fonts, colours, etc. Then, in the Sections administration panel, select it to be used by the cheese section.
+So you create a new stylesheet with new fonts, colours, etc. Then, in the Sections panel, select it to be used by the cheese section.
 Other sections will still use the default stylesheet unless told otherwise.